SeifHediya/Reddit-NBA/README.md

 * Entrepreneurs

 ### What did we do? 🤔 ###
-We analyzed fan sentiment on r/NBA using Natural Language Processing
+We analyzed fan sentiment on r/NBA using Natural Language Processing (NLP)

 ### Scope :mag: ###
 Finding out which teams and players will perform the best in the upcoming season using fan conversations on: